• Skip to primary navigation

 • Bacon - added for its wonderful smoky, salty flavour, you can easily swap for diced ham, pancetta or prosciutto.

 • Dried Tomatoes - used for a pop of bright colour and their intense tomatoey flavour.
-If you are unable to find dry-packed tomatoes you can use sun-dried tomatoes in oil but rinse and dry them thoroughly before adding to your salad.
+If you cannot find dry-packed tomatoes, you can use sun-dried tomatoes in oil but rinse and dry them thoroughly before adding them to your salad.

 As a replacement jarred red peppers or halved cherry tomatoes would also work well here.